itskrutz/Data_Science_Masters/README.md

 # Data_Science_Masters
-This is my notes, assignments relating to the PWSkills Data Science Course
+This are my notes, assignments relating to the PWSkills Data Science Course